semyonnaumov/edu-principles-of-software-design-sbt/README.md

 # Software Design
-The collection of code for to practicing software design principles and patterns.
+The collection of code for practicing software design principles and patterns.